mdekstrand/cs533-web/syllabus.md

 -   Other readings linked from the lecture notes and course web page

 Each week has approximately 75–90 minutes of video material, plus some reading.
-There will be a short quiz in each Thursday's class as an initial check on your understanding of the material.
+There will be a short quiz before each Thursday's class as an initial check on your understanding of the material.
 Weeks with exams will have lower video and reading loads.

 Our in-person class time will be for discussing the course material and topics, additional mini-lectures to supplement your understanding of the course, and team-based exercises to practice